 A. Fees.
-The fees currently charged by HESAA or the Program Manager may include a Program fee, initial sales charges, contingent deferred sales charges, annual sales fees, and service-based and other fees.
-These fees vary based on your choice of Class A Trust Shares, Class C Trust Shares or Advisor Class Trust Shares (for AC-Eligible Account Owners) and the selected Investment Options.
-Initial sales charges may be reduced or waived in certain circumstances as described in the Program Description.
+The fees currently charged by HESAA or the Program Manager may include a Program fee and Service-Based and Other Fees.
+These fees vary based on your choice of Investment Options.
 Detailed information on all fees and payment methods is provided in the Program Description.